Italy: Best first-time Italy itineraries for 3 days to 2 weeks

 Naples (Day trip from Rome or Sorrento)

 Naples is another of Italy’s largest cities and it’s partly famous as the legit birthplace of pizza.
 It’s only about 70 minutes from Rome by high-speed train, so it can be done as a day trip.
+As of 2022, Trenitalia has added a new high-speed train directly from the Rome Airport to Naples, which will obviously save time if it’s your first stop as you’ll no longer have to take the airport train into Rome and then switch.

 Naples is also famously gritty and somewhat dysfunctional with almost no green space and a history of problems with petty crime.
 For those reasons many people choose to just visit during the day to have a look and visit the amazing Naples National Archaeological Museum, which houses many of Pompeii’s greatest finds.